MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-server-endpoints.md

 Perform the following steps to fulfill the onboarding requirements:

-For Windows Server 2008 R2 SP1 or Windows Server 2012 R2, ensure that you install the following hotfix:
+For Windows Server 2008 R2 SP1, ensure that you install the following hotfix:

 - [Update for customer experience and diagnostic telemetry](https://support.microsoft.com/help/3080149/update-for-customer-experience-and-diagnostic-telemetry)